crklinkenberg/symcom-doc/src/site/notes/Topics/Symcom Developer Guide (Work Chart).md

 	1. The percentage(cut-off) in which the comparison would be done.
 	2. The language for the sources, that is German or English.
 	3. Comparison option: compare only symptoms or compare whole symptom text(where last string words with brackets will also be considered).
-	4. Arznei selection.
+	4. Medicine selection.
-	5. Initial source: according to arznei, initial sources will be displayed in the select box.
+	5. Initial source: according to medicine, initial sources will be displayed in the select box.
-	6. Comparison source: according to arznei, comparing sources will be displayed in the select box.
+	6. Comparison source: according to medicine, comparing sources will be displayed in the select box.

 - Initial processing: The compare setting submitted is processed by the program with the help of an id “symptom_comparison_form” and below steps are processed:
 	1. Form validations are done, if no errors are found then an ajax request is sent to “check-if-comparison-table-exist.php” page.
 This page stores all the setting fields in an PHP SESSION variable with name “comparison_table_data”.

 	    This SESSION variable also stores:
 	- Comparison table name as:
-		"comparison_table_arzneiID_initialSourceID_comparingSourceIDs_language”
+		"comparison_table_medicineID_initialSourceID_comparingSourceIDs_language”

     In above, the words in bold are the values taken from comparison setting menu.